Skip to Main Content

 History

-In 1905, the Society of Automobile Engineers (now the SAE International) was established to provide support to automotive engineers and offer opportunities for discourse on this burgeoning field.
+The Society of Automobile Engineers (now the SAE International) was established in 1905 to provide support to automotive engineers and offer opportunities for discussion on this burgeoning field.
 Henry Ford, a young engineer, was the first vice president of this society.
+United Auto Workers was founded in 1935 to advocate for better pay and improved working conditions for automotive industry workers, including technicians.

 Automobiles today are far more complex than the Model T and other early vehicles.
-Automotive engineers and engineering technicians continue to play key roles in the automotive industry.
+Automotive engineering technicians continue to play key roles in the automotive industry—especially as a result of the emergence of new technology and types of vehicles (including electric vehicles).

 Related Professions